danieldoh/danieldoh.github.io/content/project/VIP/index.md

 ## Contribution

-1. Generated 56 datasets, each with 308 images, of cracks and scratches using Houdini.
+1. Generated 56 **datasets**, each with 308 images, of cracks and scratches using Houdini.
     - Applied skeletonization to the binary crack images.
     - Manually drew realistic scratches.
     - Generated a 3D wall with cracks and scratches.
     - Rendering the 3D scene and captured 308 images using camera movement.

-2. Implemented a semantic segmentation neural network to detect cracks and scratches.
+2. Implemented a **semantic segmentation neural network** to detect cracks and scratches.
     - Extract the **crack mask** and **scratch mask**.
     - Multiclass Semantic Segmentation Network.
     - Label each dataset